Mazhar Khan (actor, born 1905)

 Mazhar Khan (18 October 1905 – 24 September 1950) was an actor, producer, and director in Indian Cinema.
 He began his career as a police officer, which he left to study law for a short period.
 After abandoning his studies, he came to Bombay and started his career in cinema with the silent film Fatal Garland (1928) opposite the top actress of the time, Ermeline.
 He became a popular actor, gaining success in several silent films.
-During his stint in silent films he worked with directors such as Bhagwati Prasad Mishra, Ezra Mir, Moti P. Bhagnani, R. S. Chowdhary, and M. D. Bhavnani.
+During his stint in silent films he worked with directors such as Bhagwati Prasad Mishra, Ezra Mir, Moti P. Bhagnani, R. S. Chowdhary, and Mohan Bhavnani.
 Magazines in the 1940s compared Khan to Hollywood actors such as Paul Muni, Bela Lugosi and Boris Karloff.

 Khan transitioned to talkies with the end of the Silent Era.
 Nurjehan (1931), directed by Ezra Mir, was his first talkie picture.
 It received a positive response from the audiences establishing Khan as a profitable and dependable actor.
 He went on to work with the East India Film Company in Calcutta and Sagar Movietone, making films like Sultana, Night Bird, Salima and Sonhera Sansar.
 He then moved back to Bombay and worked under Ranjit Movietone.
 Having established himself in the different roles, he became renowned for his character depictions while also being respected in the film industry.

 He formed his own production company, Asiatic Pictures, under which he made Yaad (1942), starring Veena, and Pehli Nazar (1945), starring Munawwar Sultana.
 The latter film was considered his directorial triumph in his obituary.
 His last role was in Usha Kiron (1952).